-Molluscan Research in D&S IFCA’s district
+Molluscan Research in D&S IFCA’s District

 Molluscs or Mollusca include cephalopods such as squid, cuttlefish, and octopuses; gastropods such as sea snails, whelks and winkles; bivalveswhich include many commercially harvested species such as mussels, oysters, cockles, clams, and scallops; scaphopods – the tusk shells; and polyplacophorans – the chitons.